ai-ward/martech-rag-assistant/README.md

 Martech RAG Assistant

 🤖 An AI-powered Retrieval-Augmented Generation (RAG) assistant for marketing operations.
-This project indexes official Salesforce, Google Analytics 4, and Google Tag Manager documentation into FAISS, then answers questions with citations through a Gradio web UI.
+This project ingests official Salesforce, Google Analytics 4 (GA4), and Google Tag Manager (GTM) documentation, indexes it with FAISS, and answers natural language questions with citations through a Gradio web UI.

 🚀 Features